vvp002/TipCalc/README.md

 The following **required** functionality is complete:

-* [] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [y] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [] Settings page to change the default tip percentage.
+* [y] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations